daleking/cdtv_rom_relocator/README.md

 here](https://www.exxoshost.co.uk/forum/viewtopic.php?f=76&t=3542&sid=06fe9e624b3ed6e35e5968cf34cc0226&start=30#p70123)
 which disables the flashy boot rom on the TF536 (that is in the same address space as the extended ROM).

+You will also want a right angled IDE header, not a straight one.
+This means the cable connector is nice and flat.

 ![tf536 cpu trim](photos/tf536_cpu_trim.jpg)